Supercharge your Python with parts of Lisp and Haskell.

-Without macros, our features include tail call optimization (TCO), TCO’d loops in FP style, call/ec, let & letrec, assign-once, multi-expression lambdas, def as a code block, dynamic assignment, memoize (also for generators and iterables), compose, folds and scans (left and right), unfold, lazy partial unpacking of iterables, functional sequence updates, pythonic lispy linked lists (cons), and compact syntax for creating mathematical sequences that support infix math.
+Without macros, our features include tail call optimization (TCO), TCO’d loops in FP style, call/ec, let & letrec, assign-once, multi-expression lambdas, dynamic assignment (a.k.a. parameterize, special variables), memoization (also for generators and iterables), currying, function composition, folds and scans (left and right), unfold, lazy partial unpacking of iterables, functional update for sequences, pythonic lispy linked lists (cons), and compact syntax for creating mathematical sequences that support infix math.

-We also provide a curry that passes extra arguments through on the right, and calls a callable return value on the remaining arguments.
-This is now valid Python:
+Our curry modifies Python’s reduction rules.
+It passes any extra arguments through on the right, and calls a callable return value on the remaining arguments, so that we can:

 Release history Release notifications